Online Stock Trading Plan

 If you quit early due to a 20-percent month, physically get away so you cannot trade.
 Do not trade after noon on Fridays.
 Focus on trading lighter during the last three days of options expiration, or consider not trading at all.
 Review your performance during this time and consider this as your time off during the month.
 For the past year, the market seems to do absolutely nothing during this time.
 Focus heavily on the first two trading weeks of the month.
 After the first two trading weeks are over, take the next two trading days off and get away from the markets.
 Give your brain a rest.
 Take off an entire week of Thanksgiving.
 Take off last two weeks of the year.
 Plan your vacations in August, as you won’t be missing anything.

 This is the online stock trading plan.
 The key here for me is complete and accurate daily records so that I can assess my trading, review my progress on a month-by-month basis and make changes in strategies based on my performance.

 The fun in online stock trading comes from the thrill of the hunt, the anticipation of the kill.
 Clearly, all of the research and work culminates in a single moment in time when a trader makes a decision to pull the trigger and shortly thereafter is presented with the results.

-If a online stock trader can string enough consistent winners together, it opens the door to a whole new life of independence.
+If an online stock trader can string enough consistent winners together, it opens the door to a whole new life of independence.
 The lure of this challenge draws people from all ages and all walks of life into the markets.
 Those who can face up to the challenge of drawing up a plan to pave the way will have the odds of success in their favor.
 No matter the experience level, Simpler Trading’s mentors can help you leap up through the learning curve and sharpen your skills.
-Join us in our Options Membership and get access to live trading chatroom, trade alerts, and trading ideas.
+Join us in our Options Membership and get access to a live trading chatroom, trade alerts, and trading ideas.